ravella2/Pokedex/README.md

 # API Lightning Learn Assignment

-Created a pokemon website that acted as a Pokedex, which lets user look up pokemon by name and returns its name, picture, and type.
+Created a pokemon website that acted as a Pokedex, which lets user look up pokemon by name and returns its name and sprite.

 ## Features

 -Ability to search for pokemon by name
+-error message returned if no pokemon exists by that name -